thoughtworksarts/thoughtworksarts.github.io/app/_projects/salaf.markdown

 _Salaf [Arabic: سلف , ancestor]_ is part of an ongoing exploration into constructing Nouf Aljowaysir's genealogical journey using two different voices: her own and an AI ‘narrator’.

 {% include image file='styleGAN2.jpg'
-   caption='A collection of images generated from training a generative adversarial network (StyleGAN2) on absent figures in a historical dataset' %}
+   alt='A grid of small grayscale portrait images, each with the central character whited out' caption='A collection of images generated from training a generative adversarial network (StyleGAN2) on absent figures in a historical dataset' %}

  Nouf began her residency by investigating the cultural transmission of ideas and worldviews across human generations, using her own family and upbringing in the Middle East as a reference point.
 She followed the migrational patterns of her Saudi and Iraqi ancestors throughout Arabia and Mesopotamia, spanning five generations.
 As she juxtaposed her untold Middle Eastern story with the viewpoints of Western AI models trained on constrained datasets, she revealed the political, social, and colonial forces that have shaped multiple voices of past generations.
 This stems from the bulk of the source material emanating from a British Empire that crafted the East, i.e., the 'Orient' or 'Other' to be exploited and controlled.